-To show you what I’m talking about, I pulled a couple of menu board examples off the internet.
-Is this what your guests see when they look at your menu board?
+We pulled a couple of menu board examples off the internet to illustrate the point.
+Is this chalk board what your guests see when they look at your menu board?
 If so, how can they make a decision for what they want to order?
 What does this say about how these restaurants value their walk-in business?

-In the chalk board example, the messy menu listings and unorganized columns make it difficult for guests to visualize what the ice cream shop is all about.
-I’m guessing visitors spend a lot of time in line trying to decifer what there is to order, what the flavors are, etc. I’d bet the wait time is forever and customers leave because it’s taking too long to get to the order station.
-You can imagine what that does to the bottom line of his shop!
+The messy menu listings and unorganized columns make it difficult for guests to visualize what the ice cream shop is all about.
+Visitors probably spend a lot of time in line trying to decipher what there is to order, what the flavors are, etc., This makes the wait times longer.
+How many customers leave because it takes too long to get to the order station?
+You can imagine what that does to the bottom line!

 Isn't this better?

-Here’s a great example of food items organized in easy to find categories, with tasty food imagery that offers both popular and high profit items in the middle where it draws the dining guests’ eyes immediately.
-There’s not much clutter or long lines of description, has bold colors for contrast to define the categories, and best of all it’s easy to read and you aren’t struggling to see what the pricing is.
+Here’s a great example of food items organized in easy to find categories, with tasty food imagery that offers both popular and high profit items enhanced with space and pictures that draw the dining guests’ eyes immediately.
+The clutter and long descriptive text is gone.
+This menu has bold colors for contrast to define the categories.
+Best of all it’s easy to read so you aren’t struggling to see the prices.

-The good news is this isn’t an overly expensive menu board system because it’s a magnetic menu board and is non-illuminated, so even start-up operations can afford to display a high quality menu board system that engages the customer.
-In ANY menu board display - whether it's illuminated, digital diplays or non-illuminated - good design along with some product organization can go a long way to improving your guest experience.
-Just think about how guests can flow through the queue line, easily find what they want to order, and pay.
-I would bet wait time in line is minimalized as compared to the restaurants with the noted menu boards above.
+The good news is this isn’t an overly expensive menu board system.
+It is a non-illuminated magnetic menu board.
+Even start-up operations can afford to display a high quality menu board that engages the customer.
+With any menu board display - whether it is digital, illuminated, or magnetic - good design along with some product organization can go a long way to improving your guest experience.
+The goal is to allow guests to flow through the line, easily find what they want to order, pay and enjoy.